victoriahao/Data-Management-and-Database-Design-Projects/README.md

 #### 6. Visualizations

-This repo includes presentation, documents and code base
+This repo includes presentation, document and code base

 ##### - All rights reserved -